serversideup/docker-wordpress/README.md

 We embrace these principals:
 1. Always do things "The WordPress Way"
 1. Keep plugin installation to a minimum
-1. Always use Apache as the webserver
+1. Always use Apache as the web server (too many plugins expect Apache)
 1. Only commit _your own_ source code (not WordPress core or another plugin)

 ### The structure